Kharmalina/Kharmalina/README.md

 <h3 align="center">A Software Developer based in New York City!!</h3>
 <p>I am a lifelong learner who builds software applications throughout the entire Software Development Life Cycle.
 I love to code, create and bring visions come to life</p>

 <p>I am also a believer in interdisciplinary greatness - on top of my foundation in software engineering, I am exploring the world of <b>data analysis</b>.
-Honing in on my analytical skills makes me a better professional critical thinker</p>
+Honing in on my analytical skills makes me a better professional and critical thinker</p>

 - 📫 How to reach me **kharmalinat7@gmail.com**